Share this article

 But notice that key phrase: top-performing.
 Not all loyalty programs are made alike.
 If you want to unlock the kind of value McKinsey is talking about, you’ll have to fit your brand and your niche to the appropriate loyalty program.
-And the best way to do that is to learn the types of loyalty programs that might work for your business.
+The best way to do that is to learn the types of loyalty programs that might work for your business.

 Types Of Loyalty Rewards Programs